ejosiah/vglib_examples/examples/gltf_viewer/README.md

 - add support for multi uvs
 - add support for multi scenes
 - fix - app fails on exit during async loads
+-  use a different concurrent data structure for task queues
 - make loading of meshes preserve their ordering
   - gltf meshes may be ordered, with transparent meshes last for easy blending
   - order is preserved with one worker thread